hbk-ronak/DataScience/_posts/2019-03-15-Intro-toJulia-p2.md

     c.
 Arrays
 8. Loops

-In this notebook we'll discuss the following:
+## In this notebook we'll discuss:

 1. Conditionals
 2. Functions